Nowadays being an email marketer means so much more than just creating a wall of text, adding a pretty picture, and hitting “send”.

 So the good news is that dark mode does not impact HTML emails by default.
 This means that they are not going to change no matter to which mode the application is set up.
 That also means that you need to do the work yourself.
 And that is where you can “hack” the system to start designing emails that work for dark mode.

-First, if you need to make sure that dark mode is enabled in your emails, you need to include a line of code in your tag.
+First, if you need to make sure that dark mode is enabled in your emails, you need to include a line of code in your <head> tag.
 This is used to check if the device has light mode or dark mode enabled.
-But a heads up that this line will not always work, but you can check where it’s applicable here.
+But a heads up that this line will not always work, but you can check where this option is applicable.

 Sadly, based on the site above, most of the major clients do not support this option.
 However, there is no harm in adding it, just to be on the safe side.